LET’S REMEMBER THE MEANING OF THANKSGIVING DAY

 Washington’s Thanksgiving Day Proclamation

-In 1789. during the first year of his presidency, George Washington issued America’s first Thanksgiving day proclamation. thereby setting a precedent for succeeding presidents to follow.
+In 1789. during the first year of his presidency, George Washington issued America’s first Thanksgiving day proclamation. thereby selling a precedent for succeeding presidents to follow.

 In Washington’s national Thanksgiving proclamation, he said: